plone/training/zpt.rst

     <table tal:define="talks python:[{'title': 'Dexterity is the new default!',
                                       'subjects': ('content-types', 'dexterity')},
-                                     {'title': 'Mosaic will be th enext big thing.', 'subjects': ('layout', 'deco', 'views'),
+                                     {'title': 'Mosaic will be the next big thing.', 'subjects': ('layout', 'deco', 'views'),
                                       'url': 'https://www.youtube.com/watch?v=QSNufxaYb1M'},
                                      {'title': 'The State of Plone',